joelhawksley/identity/components/slides.md

 # [fit] 5 examples, 5 failures
 # [fit] ArgumentError: missing keyword: pull_request

-^ It looks like our component doesn't know to do with the new values.
+^ It looks like our component is still expecting the old arguments.

-^ Let's go updated it!
+^ Let's go update it!

 ---